groverkaran/django-comments-tree/docs/extending.rst

 .. _ref-extending:

 ===============================
-Customizing django-comments-xtd
+Customizing django-comments-tree
 ===============================

-django-comments-xtd can be extended in the same way as django-contrib-comments.
+django-comments-tree can be extended in the same way as django-contrib-comments.
 There are three points to observe:

- 1. The setting ``COMMENTS_APP`` must be ``'django_comments_xtd'``.
+ 1. The setting ``COMMENTS_APP`` must be ``'django_comments_tree'``.
  2. The setting ``COMMENTS_XTD_MODEL`` must be your model class name, i.e.: ``'mycomments.models.MyComment'``.
  3. The setting ``COMMENTS_XTD_FORM_CLASS`` must be your form class name, i.e.: ``'mycomments.forms.MyCommentForm'``.